 2024-12-17 Updated to include Declarative Policies

-Compute resources in AWS (e.g. EC2 instances, ECS tasks/services, etc.) get access to AWS credentials, such as temporary instance role credentials, via the Instance Metadata Service (IMDS).
-The …
+Compute resources in AWS (for example, EC2 instances, ECS tasks/services, etc.) get access to AWS credentials, such as temporary instance role credentials, via the Instance Metadata Service (IMDS). …

 So, you plan to sell your startup’s product to big companies one day.
 Congratu-dolences!